 Arthur Edward Wonnacott was born in Daws House Lane in 1892, he was the son of Edward and Emily (nee Waye) Wonnacott, his father was the local Policeman.
 He had a Sister Emily and Brother Herbert.

 Arthur was a Sapper (19998) in the 5th Field Company, Royal Engineers.

 He died on the 15th of January 1915 aged just 22.
 He appears on the Le Touret WW1 memorial in France, St Breward War Memorial and St Mabyn War Memorial.
 St Breward was probably his last address as the family were living there in 1911.

 From the Second World War

 Ronald Gordon Creber

-Ronald was born at Strand Cottage, South Petherwin and was one of seven Brothers and one Sister.
+Ronald was born at Strand Cottage, South Petherwin, and was one of six Brothers and one Sister.

 Ronald was a Sergeant in RAF Volunteer Reserve and served with Bomber Command (Service No 1354856) in 103 Squadron and was a rear gunner on an Avro Lancaster.
-The Lancaster (JB747 ) was lost while engaged in night operations over Berlin, Germany, crashing at Zehrensdorf on January 3rd, 1944, killing all the crew.
+The Lancaster (JB747) was lost while engaged in night operations over Berlin, Germany, crashing at Zehrensdorf on January 3rd, 1944, killing all the crew.
 It is believed it collided with JB114 of 83 Sqn south of the target.